-Because of the fact that the energy of dark current electrons is relatively small at CHECHIA, the design includes a Faraday Cup to have a second measurement system for comparison.
-The Faraday Cup will be installed at the end of the cavity vacuum chamber.
+Because of the fact that the energy of dark current electrons is relatively small at CHECHIA, the design includes a faraday cup to have a second measurement system for comparison.
+We installed the faraday cup at the end of the cavity vacuum chamber.
 The readout electronics will measure the current to ground.
 Also it will be needed for stopping the electrons of the dark current in the test facility.
 This requires a high voltage-screen to absorb the secondaries from the stopper electrode.
-The simplified scheme of the main component of the CHECHIA's CCC is shown in fig. 3.
+The simplified scheme of the main components of the CHECHIA's CCC is shown in fig. 3.